Forgot password

 • Release Date: Jan.
 28, 2022

-Pokémon: Legends Arceus was the first major departure from the classic gameplay loop fans had come to know.
-The game was open-world, featured a new way to catch and battle Pokémon, and saw players take on missions themselves.
-The starters for the game were a mix of different generations, with Cyndaquil, Oshawott, and Rowlet making an appearance.
+Pokémon: Legends Arceus was the first significant departure from the classic gameplay loop fans had come to know.
+The open-world game featured a new way to catch and battle Pokémon and saw players take on missions.
+The Starters for the game were a mix of different generations, with Cyndaquil, Oshawott, and Rowlet making an appearance.

 Generation 9: Sprigatito, Quaxly, Fuecoco